 Find the one that suits your computer.

-After you have done so, we will need the latest version of the Java Development Kit found here: [Only registered and activated users can see links. ]
+After you have done so, we will need the latest version of the Java Development Kit found here: Java SE Downloads

 Once there click the download button, like so.

 Once you click on the "Download" button, it will bring you to this page here:

 Tick the "Accept Licencse Agreement" and you will be able to download it, select the operating system you have.

 Step 3 Getting No-Ip